microsoft/monaco-editor/CONTRIBUTING.md

 ## Running the website locally

-> Note: The website is published automatically when pushing to the `master` branch.
+> Note: The website is published automatically when pushing to the `main` branch.

 ```bash
 # enter website directory